 - Take part, directly or indirectly, in the promotion, formation or management of a company or limited liability partnership

 - Be a receiver of a company’s property

-Contact us or call us on 0207 831 1234 for help and advice on insolvency and the possible issues regarding the duties and responsibilities of directors, including director disqualification.
+Contact us or call us on any of the numbers below for help and advice on insolvency and the possible issues regarding the duties and responsibilities of directors, including director disqualification.
 The initial discussion is FREE.